 All equipment needed for the surgery has to be brought into the room.
 We have many different pieces of equipment.
 There is the electocautery unit which is used for most procedure.
 We may need a special bed or positioning supplies.
 We may need the monitors for cases using a "camera".
 Miscellaneous machines used for bipolar cautery, machines to run the cameras, pumps for fluids, and more.

 All of this equipment needs to be checked to ensure it is working correctly before the patient is brought to the room.
 This can be quite time consuming, especially if something is not working and needs some troubleshooting.
 The OR nurse's number one troubleshooting technique is to turn the malfunctioning item off and on.
 Surprisingly, this works the majority of the time.

 In the video below, the gentleman reviews some of the equipment needed for surgery.
-It is very nicely done.
+I thought it is very nicely done.

 These "cards" tell you many things you need to know.
 These pages are called "cards" because they were written on index cards before the days of computers.
 The card will list all items needed for the surgery.
 It will list items you may need to have on standby; equipment that you will need; settings for said equipment; the surgeon's preference regarding preps.
 The card should have all the information necessary to set up for the case.
 Make sure to read the card!